quantum-tinkerer/pymablock/paper/finding_effective_model.md

 <!-- **We define the perturbative series** -->
 To call `block_diagonalize`, we need the eigenvectors of the unperturbed Hamiltonian.
-These determine the basis in which the perturbative corrections are computed and the subspace of interest for the effective model.
+These determine the basis on which the perturbative corrections are computed and the subspace of interest for the effective model.
 We obtain them by substituting the unperturbed values $\alpha = m = 0$ into the Hamiltonian and diagonalizing it.

 ```{embed} # cell-3-finding_effective_model
 ```

+Each column of `vecs` is an eigenvector of the unperturbed Hamiltonian.
+The first two columns correspond to the valence band, while the last two columns correspond to the conduction band.
+These span the $A$ and $B$ subspaces, respectively.

 Then, we substitute the full expression for $\alpha(\mathbf{k})$ into the Hamiltonian, and we define the block diagonalization routine using that